Student Support

 Dear Esperians,

 Think of housing in Groningen, letters sent to you by the Dutch official authorities, health care, insurances, bank issues and other practical matters.
 Is your question more general about living on your own for the first time?
 Like how does your washing machine work or what’s the best place to study in Groningen?
-Don’t hesitate, you can ask us anything!
+Don’t hesitate, you can ask me anything!

 A small disclaimer: the Student Support is an advisory body and, therefore, is not responsible and cannot be held accountable for any consequences that might arise from your issue.